 I have deleted the Snapshot “Snap_1” which had 2.8 GB of data.
 After the Snap_1 deletion, Snap_1 data is committed into the Base disk (winsvr-flat.vmdk) which was grown from 16 GB + 2.8 GB (Snap_1 data) = 18.7 GB

 When you delete a snapshot one or more levels below “You Are Here”, Subsequent snapshots are deleted and you can no longer return to those states.
 The snap_2 data is deleted.

-For example, You have 2 Snapshots (Snap_1 & Snap_2) and your current snapshot is Snap_2, When you revert your virtual machine to snap_1, Snap_2 snapshot data will be deleted and virtual machine can no longer return to the state of Snap_2.
+For example, You have 2 Snapshots (Snap_1 & Snap_2) and your current snapshot is Snap_2, When you revert your virtual machine to snap_1, Snap_2 snapshot data will be deleted and the virtual machine can no longer return to the state of Snap_2.

 Prior to vSphere 4 update 2, Delete All Snapshots option from the Snapshot manager would require additional space to perform the operation, incase of committing multiple snapshots.
 When using Delete All in the Snapshot Manager, the snapshot furthest from the base disk is committed to its parent, causing that parent snapshot to grow.
 When that commit is complete, that snapshot is removed and the process starts over on the newly updated snapshot to its parent.
 This continues until every snapshot has been committed.
 This can lead to an aggressive use of additional disk space if the snapshots are large.

 VMware Updated the algorithm of Delete All Snapshots, Delete all snapshots operation to commit every snapshot of the chain directly to the Base Disk(s) of the virtual machine.
 With this new Delete all algorithm,

 - If the Base Disk is thick provision (pre-allocated), no extra space is required for the Delete all operation.
 The Base Disk will not grow as it is preallocated or thick.